 Only the parties to the action (the Respondent and the County) may attend the pre-hearing conference.
 You may bring your representative to the pre-hearing conference and the County Advocate may bring an assistant.
-This conference is not open to the Hearing Officer, the public, court reporters, or any witnesses who will testify at the hearing.
+This conference is not open to the Hearing Officer, the public and non-parties, court reporters; or, any witnesses who will testify at the hearing.
 The pre-hearing conference is not recorded and non-essential people are excluded to allow you and the County Advocate an environment which provides an opportunity for candid discussion.